 A survey of world geographical relationships.
 Includes an examination of the distribution of selected physical and human phenomenon and the processes responsible for the distributions and varying interrelationships from place to place between humans and their environment.
-Prerequisite: SFCC recommended minimum reading placement score: COMPASS 80, ASSET 40.
 (SCC, SFCC)

 GEOG 260 - The Violent Earth (5 cr)